Skip to content

 GOOSE operates at Layer 2

 GOOSE bypasses IP for less than 4 ms latency.
-It cannot be routed.
+GOOSE is unroutable.
 Keep GOOSE traffic within a single VLAN.

 IEC 61850 SV and PROFINET IRT require sub-microsecond synchronization via IEEE 1588 PTP.
-NTP is not accurate enough.
+NTP lacks the required accuracy.

 Standards define the rules.
 Topology defines the physical layout.
 The next chapter covers the network topologies used in OT environments: star, ring, daisy-chain, and hierarchical architectures, with guidance on when to use each.